Marco (2024 film): Box office

 On its opening day, the film grossed ₹10.8 crore worldwide, being the fourth highest day-one grossing Malayalam film in 2024, and one of the highest opener in Malayalam cinema with ₹4.55 crore from the domestic market.
 Marco became the highest-grossing A certified film of Malayalam cinema, surpassing Kammatipaadam (2016).
-In its first three day weekend, the film grossed over ₹30 crore worldwide with ₹14.75 crore from Kerala.
-In its first 4-days, it grossed around ₹40 crore worldwide with ₹18.15 crore from Kerala.
-The film has grossed ₹25 crore in Kerala and around ₹50 crore worldwide in 7 days.
-It grossed ₹56 crore worldwide in 8 days of its release.
+In its first three-day weekend, the film grossed over ₹30 crore worldwide with ₹14.75 crore from Kerala.

 As of 3 January 2025, the Hindi dubbed version became the highest grossing Malayalam dubbed film in the Hindi speaking region netting ₹5 crore surpassing The Goat Life (2024) and 2018 (2023).
-In 17 days, the total worldwide gross collection stands at ₹91 crore, including ₹40 from Kerala, ₹20 crore from ROI and ₹31 crore from overseas.
 The film crossed ₹100 crore globally on its 4th Sunday (23 days).
 As of 20 January 2025, the film grossed ₹104 crore worldwide.

-Prequel
+Sequel

-The film's post-credits scene teased a sequel of Marco 2, which was confirmed by Haneef Adeni a few weeks after the release of the film, and it was expected to have more action and violence than its predecessor.
+The film's post-credits scene teased a sequel, which was confirmed by Haneef Adeni a few weeks after the release of the film, and it was expected to have more action and violence than its predecessor.

-However, it was shelved owing to "too much negativity" around the project, as confirmed by Mukundan himself.
+However, in June 2025, Unni Mukundan himself claimed that the sequel was shelved due to "too much negativity" surrounding the first film.

-In July 2025, Cubes Entertainments clarified that discussions regarding Marco 2 are still ongoing.
+In July 2025, Cubes Entertainments clarified that discussions regarding the sequel are still ongoing.
 The studio stated that they hold full rights to the project and have no plans to transfer or sell them.
 However, no official announcement has been made regarding the film's production or release.

-In September 2025, the producers officially registered the prequel titled Lord Marco with the Kerala Film Chamber of Commerce, confirming that the project had been revived after earlier reports of shelving.
+In September 2025, the producers officially registered the title for a prequel film, which is titled Lord Marco with the Kerala Film Chamber of Commerce, confirming that plans for a follow-up film had been revived after earlier reports of shelving.

 Director Haneef Adeni, who helmed the original film, is confirmed to join the film, while lead actor Unni Mukundan has confirmed that he will not reprise the role.
-The film will be about the story of Lord Marco, ancestor of Marco D' Peter a.k.a Marco Jr. The film will be the prequel of Marco and also will serve as the third installment in Mikhael Extended Universe after Mikhael and Marco.
-It will explore the events in the universe that took place before Mikhael and Marco.
+The film will be about the story of Lord Marco, who is the ancestor of the original film's protagonist, Marco D' Peter a.k.a Marco Jr. The prequel film will explore the events that took place before those films.

 Shared universe

-The movie shares its universe directly with the 2019 film Mikhael, serving as a standalone spin-off to it.
-The third installment of the universe titled Lord Marco is confirmed by director Haneef Adeni and producer Shareef Muhammed and it will serve as the prequel to Marco.
+The film shares its universe directly with the 2019 film Mikhael, serving as a standalone spin-off to it, and to Kattalan (2026) which is also part of the universe and is a standalone film.